Team by team analysis of Brazilian Grand Prix

-SAO PAULO Team by team analysis of Sunday's Brazilian Grand Prix (listed in championship order):
+SAO PAULO (Reuters) - Team by team analysis of Sunday's Brazilian Grand Prix (listed in championship order):

 MERCEDES (Lewis Hamilton 1, Nico Rosberg 2)